25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

   class NLog
   {
       // Private Constructor:
-      // The declaration of the empty constructor prevents the automatic generation of a parameterless constructor. private NLog() { }
+      // The declaration of the empty constructor prevents the automatic generation of a parameterless constructor private NLog() { }

       public static double e = Math.E;  //2.71828...